RTX/Docker-Workshop/102 Dockerfile Lab/README.md

 <br>
 <br>

+## Step 2
-## Create the node web application
+### Create the node web application

+The Nodejs app is a very simple express application that listens to port 8080.

-Lets first create a new folder and name it NodeApp. inside the folder create a new pageCounter.js file.
+Lets create a new folder and name it NodeApp.

+Inside the folder create a new pageCounter.js file.

+Copy the code beow to the file.

 ```javascript
     var express = require('express'),